 Method 1—Buy the house together (not questionable)

 The most straightforward thing to do is simply buy the house together.
-Amy and Bernard are co-owners from the get-go and pay 20% ABSD on the full property price—when 2 or more people buy a property together, the highest ABSD profile will apply to the entire property price, which in this case is Bernard’s 20% ABSD.
+Amy and Bernard are co-owners from the get-go and pay 20% ABSD on the full property price—when 2 or more people buy a property together, the highest ABSD profile will apply to the entire property price.
+In this case, that’s Bernard’s 20% ABSD.

 If we assume the property costs $1 million, Amy and Bernard pay an ABSD of $200,000.